SAN Q4 2025 Earnings Call Summary | Stock Taper

 February 4, 2026

-Summary of Santander (SAN) Q4 2025 Earnings Call
+Summary of Santander's Q4 2025 Earnings Call

 1. Key Financial Results and Metrics

-• Annual Profit: EUR 14.1 billion, a record high, up 12% year-over-year (15% excluding Argentina).
+• Annual Profit: Record profit of EUR 14.1 billion, up 12% year-over-year (15% excluding Argentina).

-• Return on Tangible Equity (RoTE): Post AT1 at 16.3%, up nearly 1 percentage point year-over-year.
+• Return on Tangible Equity (RoTE): Post AT1 RoTE reached 16.3%, with pre-AT1 exceeding 17%.

 2. Strategic Updates and Business Highlights

-• Acquisition of Webster Financial Corporation: Announced as a strategic move to enhance U.S. operations, expected to deliver EUR 800 million in cost synergies (19% of combined cost base) and increase U.S. RoTE to 18% by 2028.
+• Acquisition of Webster Financial Corporation: Announced as a strategic move to enhance U.S. operations, expected to deliver EUR 800 million in pre-tax cost synergies (19% of combined cost base) and increase U.S. RoTE to 18% by 2028.

 3. Forward Guidance and Outlook